×

 Well, now that you have an idea about their popularity, it’s time to understand the key differences: Sun Solaris vs Linux

-Platform Availability: Linux is flexible; it can run on multiple platforms.
-In short, Linux OS compared to Solaris proves to be more flexible due to its platform independence.
+Platform Availability: Linux is flexible and can run on multiple platforms.
+In short, Linux OS, compared to Solaris, proves to be more flexible due to its platform independence.
 It does not fit into all the platforms.

 Use Cases: As discussed above, Linux OS compared to Solaris.
 Thus, it is most often used in mobile phones and embedded devices.
 Solaris, on the other hand, is widely used in service management because it is very stable and has high administration performance.